 If you’re looking for outdoor things to do on the North Shore in Minnesota you’ve come to the right place.
 Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota to Grand Portage near the Canadian border.
 This drive is called the North Shore Scenic Drive and is a 145-mile scenic byway designated as an All-American Road.
 From Duluth, follow Highway 61 northeast and you’ll encounter all of these must-do stops on the north shore.
 On this road trip, you’ll encounter rocky cliffs, cobblestone beaches, scenic rivers and waterfalls, small towns, and hillside forests.
+This trip is great in any season, but if you’re headed there in the fall the leaf color is stunning.
 These are the top 12 things to do on the north shore.
 Buckle-up because it is amazing!

 You can pick and choose from this list of top things to do on the north shore, or do the whole list as stops are in order from Duluth to Grand Portage.
 If you hit some stops on the way up and back and then stay in Lutsen, Tofte, or Grand Marais this will position you well to be able to do many of these 12 things on a grand North Shore road trip.
 Also, if you’re looking for things to do around Voyageurs National Park this is a great list of stops to add on to your trip.